-Navigation Sequences: Basic Syntax¶
+Navigation Sequences: Basic Syntax

-The fundamental concept of NSEQL is navigation sequence.
-A navigation sequence is comprised of a list of commands that are executed sequentially on the interface of an Internet browser.
+sequence is comprised of a list of commands that are executed

 The basic syntax for specifying a navigation sequence is as follows: